trailofbits/manticore/README.md

   * The [API reference](http://manticore.readthedocs.io/en/latest/) has more
     thorough and in-depth documentation on our API

-## Requirements
+## Installation

 Manticore is supported on Linux and requires Python >=3.6.
 Ubuntu 18.04 is strongly recommended.
 Ethereum smart contract analysis requires the [`solc`](https://github.com/ethereum/solidity) program in your `$PATH`.

-## Installation

 Install and try Manticore in a few shell commands (see an [asciinema](https://asciinema.org/a/567nko3eh2yzit099s0nq4e8z)):